Paul Mooney (comedian): Early life

 Mooney was born in 1941 in Shreveport, Louisiana, and moved to Oakland, California, seven years later.
 His parents were George Gladney and LaVoya Ealy.
 Mooney was raised primarily by his grandmother Aimay Ealy, known among the family as "Mama".
 Gladney coined the nickname "Mooney" after the original Scarface (1932) actor Paul Muni (which itself was the actor's stage name).

 Career

 Mooney became a ringmaster with the Gatti-Charles Circus.
 During his stint as ringmaster, he always found himself writing comedy and telling jokes, which later helped Mooney land his first professional work as a writer for Richard Pryor.

+Mooney's childhood friends, gospel folk duo Joe and Eddie, first made him aware of Richard Pryor in the mid-1960s after seeing him perform in New York City.

-Mooney wrote some of Pryor's routines for his appearance on Saturday Night Live, co-wrote his material for the Live on the Sunset Strip, Bicentennial, and Is It Something I Said albums, and Pryor's film Jo Jo Dancer, Your Life Is Calling.
+Mooney wrote some of Pryor's routines for his 1975 appearance on Saturday Night Live; co-wrote his material for Pryor's albums ...Is It Something I Said?
+(1975), Bicentennial Nigger (1976), and Live on the Sunset Strip (1982); and co-wrote the screenplay of Pryor's 1986 film Jo Jo Dancer, Your Life Is Calling.
 As the head writer for The Richard Pryor Show, he gave many young comics, such as Robin Williams, Sandra Bernhard, Marsha Warfield, John Witherspoon, and Tim Reid, their first break into show business.